Webhook Security

 parameter in request body.

-Ezypay computes a hash using the HMAC SHA-1 algorithm, passing in your client key and request payload as arguments.
-The result is converted to a hexadecimal string and included in a request header named X-Ezypay-Signature
+Ezypay uses HMAC SHA-1 to compute a signature, using the client key and request payload as arguments.
+The signature is then included in the X-Ezypay-Signature

 .

-Code examples on computing HMAC SHA-1 hash from some common languages as follow.
+Code examples on computing HMAC SHA-1 hash from some common languages are as follows.

 import org.apache.commons.codec.digest.HmacUtils;